-When our digestive system isn’t working properly, it affects every single system in our bodies from cardiovascular to immune.
-It begins in our mouth and ends in our rectum.
-Think of it as a continuous tube that is technically still exposed to the outside environment as opposed to our kidneys which is internal.
-The lining of our colon is only one cell layer thick and therefore very susceptible to environmental toxins.
+When your digestive system isn’t working properly, it affects every single system in your body, from cardiovascular to immune.
+Because it begins in your mouth and ends in your rectum, think of it as a continuous tube that is technically still exposed to the outside environment.
+The lining of the colon is only one cell layer thick and therefore very susceptible to environmental toxins.
 These toxins can be in the form of unhealthy foods, antibiotics, birth control pills and other medications, alcohol, and even emotional stressors.

 The good news is our digestive lining renews every 72 hours.
 The bad news is most of the time it has no chance to recover from the constant onslaught of toxins.
 This also creates malabsorption of key nutrients.
 You could be eating the healthiest, organic diet, exercising daily, and sleeping 8 hours a night.
 However, if your gut is imbalanced, you can still feel unwell.

-Ready to hack your gut in 2018?
+Ready to hack your gut healthier?
 Schedule the Parsley Assessment today with one of our doctors.